 - Redness in the gums or around the teeth

 - Gum tissue that recedes or changes shape

 - Persistent bad breath

 The dentist will examine your teeth and gums, assessing them for swelling and areas where the tissue is pulling away from the teeth, forming a pocket.
+The dentist may probe trouble spots to see how deep the pockets are.
+X-rays can assess potential damage.
 Early diagnosis of the problem enables prompt treatment and the possibility of reversing the condition.
-It is important to see your dentist every six months for a cleaning because gingivitis may have no symptoms in the early stages.

 Gingivitis therapy aims to remove the irritating plaque and prevent its return.

 - Regular dental checkups and good oral hygiene

 - A healthful diet that is low in saturated fat and rich in whole grains, fruits, and vegetables

 Thoroughly brush and floss your teeth with a fluoride toothpaste.
 Use a soft-bristled toothbrush or a powered toothbrush held at a 45-degree angle to the line where your teeth and gums meet.
 Replace the brush or powered toothbrush bristles when the bristles become bent, frayed, or every 3-4 months.
 Move the brush in small circular movements along the gumline and chewing surfaces of your teeth.